icons8/lunacy-docs/docs/styling.md

 The advanced border settings include:

 * **Caps**.
 Applicable to open paths only.
 Use these controls to define the shape of endings of open paths: no endings, round or square (see the demo below).
 * **Folds**.
-You can these controls to adjust the appearance of border or open path corners: square, rounded, beveled (see the demo below).
+Use these controls to adjust the appearance of border or open path corners: square, rounded, beveled (see the demo below).

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-capsfoldsph.png" height="auto"><source src="/public/styling-capsfolds.mp4" type="video/mp4"></video>